Connecticut Labor Laws Guide

 The Connecticut continuation of coverage is regulated like this:

-This law can only be applied to employers with over 20 employees.
-That is the reason why many states have their own version of this law, better known as the “mini-COBRA” regulation.
+This law applies only to employers with 20 or more employees.
+That’s why many states have their own version of this law, commonly referred to as the “mini-COBRA” regulation.

 Mini-COBRA applies to small businesses with 2-19 employees as well and is applicable in Connecticut.

-The state of Connecticut's mini-COBRA allows employers to continue paying health insurance to former employees up to 30 months after the termination date.
-In Connecticut, a continuation of coverage is regulated in the same way as federal COBRA law is.
+The state of Connecticut’s mini-COBRA allows employers to continue paying health insurance to former employees up to 30 months after the termination date.
+In Connecticut, continuation of coverage is regulated in the same manner as federal COBRA law.

 Record-keeping laws

-Employers in Connecticut are required to keep the records of all their employees for 3 years.
+Employers in Connecticut are required to maintain records of all their employees for a period of 3 years.

 Additionally, employers must keep the working certificates for their employees who are minors.